NACTA remains headless amid rising terrorism challenge

 ISLAMABAD: Amid immediate spike in terror-related incidents in across the country, National Counter-Terrorism Authority (NACTA), which is a central body to ensure inter-agency coordination on terrorism and responsible for making counter-terrorism and extremism policies, is working as headless body for the past over a month.

-Since the removal of Rai Tahir, the government has yet to name the new head of the body, raising serious questions over the commitment to counter the raising threat of militants’ groups, which have gained a momentum after the fall of Kabul.
+Since the removal of Rai Tahir, the government has yet to name the new head of the body, raising serious questions over the commitment to counter the rising threat of militants’ groups, which have gained a significant momentum after the fall of the Kabul.

-It merits mentioning here that Khyber Pakhtunkhwa and Balochistan has been witnessing sharp rise in wave of terror-related incidents, with pressure building on the country on its western frontier where defunct Tehreek-e-Taliban Pakistan (TTP), Islamic State Khorasan Province (ISKP) are active.
+It merits mentioning here that Khyber Pakhtunkhwa and Balochistan have been witnessing sharp rise in wave of terror-related incidents, with pressure building on the country from the western frontier where Tehreek-e-Taliban Pakistan (TTP), and Islamic State Khorasan Province (ISKP) are based inside Afghanistan.

-In past few years, serious questions have been raised over NACTA’s overall performance as well.
-However, the recent delay in appointment of counter-terrorism body not only validates the doubts but also questions the government approach in addressing the issue of terrorism.
+In the past few years, serious questions have been raised over NACTA’s overall performance.
+However, the recent delay in appointment of the head of the counter-terrorism body not only validates the doubts about the government’s intent but also questions the government approach in addressing the issue of terrorism.

 Tariq Parvez, former head of NACTA, recently wrote an article to shed light over the need to revamp NACTA to help the organisation play its role in effective eradication of terrorism.